thangdnsf/thangdnsf/README.md

 - 🌱 I’m currently learning Reinforcement learning, Deep learning
 - 👯 I’m looking to collaborate on Deep learning, Machine learning, Data mining
 - 📫 How to reach me: in/thangdnsf
-- ⚡ Goal: Seeking a full-time position/Ph.D. program in Machine learning/ Deep learning and Data-mining in medical and healthcare.
+- ⚡ Goal: Seeking a full-time position/Ph.D. program in Machine learning/ Deep learning and Data-mining in medical or healthcare.